Kevlar501/Assignment-2/README.md

 ## About
  The "Awl Rights Preserved." in the footer section is a play on words for the simple fact that the website is not copyrighted by myself by any means and is a comedic placeholder for something you would see on a real site, eg. "All Rights Reserved".

+ There are features that are listed on the site that are not yet available.
+Mainly features that require a database sytem to store and update data.
+Or Features that require JavaScript or other scripting language snippets to drive behavior, such as the language modifier dropdown.
+These features will be functional in later releases, but for the purpose of this assignment, the displayed features highlight the use of tools like Bulma.

 ## References
 Sun Img-"https://www.flaticon.com/free-icons/sun" Sun icons created by Freepik - Flaticon